 This is a published-to-web link (above), and this particular report was created for one of the Power BI challenges that we have run at Enterprise DNA.
 This is a collaborative effort of our Enterprise DNA experts, Greg, Brian, Jarrett, and Mudassir.

 I make sure that we give as much visibility as we possibly can to all the fantastic submissions that are going on in the Power BI challenges.
-They are by far some of the best Power BI work going on anywhere in the world.
+This is by far some of the best Power BI work going on in the world.

-In this blog, I want to show you all the incredible features that have been built into this report to generate enormous insights about what is actually going on with COVID nowadays globally.
+In this blog, I want to show you all the incredible features that have been built into this report to generate enormous insights about what is actually going on globally with COVID.

 But I’m not going to be able to show you every technique yet.
 This is just an overview of how you can create a pandemic report like this.